stephengold/Maud/README.md

  + a wheel mouse and
  + a display at least 640 pixels wide and 480 pixels tall.

-Status as of February 2018: seeking more alpha testers.
+Status as of July 2018: seeking more alpha testers.

 ## Contents of this document